aiven/aiven-operator/docs/docs/contributing/resource-generation.md

     2. generates full spec reference out of the schema
     3. creates a markdown file with spec and example (if exists)
 4. Charts generator
-   updates CRDs, webhooks and cluster roles charts
+   updates CRDs, webhooks and cluster roles charts, adds all changes to the changelog

 [go-api-schemas]: https://github.com/aiven/go-api-schemas
 [service-types]: https://api.aiven.io/doc/#tag/Service/operation/ListPublicServiceTypes